 Do you often wish you had a better command of English vocabulary?
 Do you imagine being able to think of the best word to explain an idea or answer an important question?
 I’ve had quite a few conversations with non-native English speakers who feel that way.
 They read and write English well but still get frustrated searching for the right word during an important conversation.

 There are ways (besides reading) to increase your vocabulary and keep it “in the front of your mind.”
-(Keep important words in your active vocabulary.
-It isn't enough to recognize words if you can't think of them when you need them.)
+(That means to keep important words in your active vocabulary.
+It isn't enough to recognize words if you can't think of them when you need to use them.)
+One way is to learn word roots, prefixes, and suffixes.
+Knowing even a few of the most common ones helps you recognize hundreds of English words.
+That's why I teach so many of them here.